KDE/Developing/Guide

 • pciutils-devel : used to show information on PCI devices in KInfoCenter

-If you are sick of the sight of the Software Management YaST module already, just use
+If you are tired of the Software Management YaST module already, just use

 as root in a shell.

-The environment is a set of shell variables that specify where to find the tools and libraries you installed in the previous step, and sets where KDE 4 is to be installed.
-KDE and openSUSE have provided a set of scripts that set up the environment for building KDE 4, and for running it:
+The environment is a set of shell variables that specify where to find the tools and libraries you installed in the previous step, and sets where KDE trunk is to be installed.
+KDE and openSUSE have provided a set of scripts that set up the environment for building KDE trunk, and for running it:

 Save these scripts somewhere handy.
 You may want to edit them to suit your system.
 By default they put everything in $HOME/kde - sources, builds and the installed KDE 4.
 If you want more than one user to use this hand-built KDE4, a more central location is more appropriate.
 The storage requirements for a KDE development build (on i586, with gcc 4.2) are